 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and be more efficient.
+Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and use less energy.
 These switches also guarantee your furnace runs safely and vents extra gases from the heat exchanger.

-Your low pressure switch may not be functioning correctly if your furnace inducer motor switches on in high speed and high ignition, then slows down and changes into low-fire mode about 30 seconds after.
+Your low pressure switch may not be working correctly if your furnace inducer motor switches on in high speed and high ignition, then slows down and enters into low-fire mode about 30 seconds after.

-Your furnace will communicate something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
+Your system will communicate something’s amiss with a red flash from its indicator light, which it uses to exhibit error codes.
 It has this red light to flash code, like Morse code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also generate the error, so your Komfort Air professional will look at other parts of your furnace first.
+A blocked vent or a draft can also generate the error, so your Komfort Air Service Experts professional will check other parts of your furnace first.

 You can plan to pay between $40 and $350 if you require a new low-fire pressure switch.

-When you need to have your furnace mended, turn to the Experts at Komfort Air to decipher the fault code and take care of the problem.
+When you need to have your furnace mended, contact the Experts at Komfort Air Service Experts to decipher the fault code and take care of the issue.